 Information on Elected British Governments

 - The last British general election took place on 12 December 2019.
 Under the Fixed-term Parliaments Act of 2011, the next general election is slated to take place no later than May 2024.
-The Conservative Party has a majority of 80 seats.
+The Conservative Party has a majority of 70 seats as of November 2021.

 - Northern Ireland’s Assembly exists with a power-sharing agreement in place.
 The Deputy First Minister, from the second-largest party, has the same power as the First Minister of the largest party.
 Therefore, all Northern Irish legislative governments are coalitions.

 - In the Scottish Parliament, there is a Scottish National Party minority government, with the SNP one short of a majority on their own, though the Greens support them in what then functions as a majority government.
 The Conservatives are the official opposition.